Instance-JS/Instance/docs/tags.md

 #

-## Annotated Table for Instance.js case convention default
+## Annotated Table for Instance.js when case `default` is specified.

 >It is unnecessary to even present a list of transformations here.
 The first letter of any element you may find is capitalized.
 That's it.
 >